Life of Samuel Johnson (Hawkins book): Background

-On 16 December 1784, St. James's Chronicle stated Hawkins and Boswell were both writing biographies.
+On 16 December 1784, St. James's Chronicle stated that Hawkins and Boswell were both writing biographies.
 However, Thomas Tyers published before them when his A Biographical Sketch of Dr Samuel Johnson, the first postmortem biographical work on Johnson but not a full-length biography, ran in the December 1784 issue of The Gentleman's Magazine.
-This did not deter Hawkins and by 21 December 1784, he began advertising his "authentick" life of Johnson.
-This provoked an anonymous articles in St. James's Chronicle started attacking Hawkins: "It is evident from the Conduct of the late Dr. Johnson, that he designed Mr. Boswell for the sole Writer of his Life.
+This did not deter Hawkins, and by 21 December 1784, he began advertising his "authentick" life of Johnson.
+This provoked an anonymous article in St. James's Chronicle, which started by attacking Hawkins: "It is evident from the Conduct of the late Dr. Johnson, that he designed Mr. Boswell for the sole Writer of his Life.
 Why else did he furnish him with such Materials for it as were withheld from every other Friend ...
 Little indeed did he suppose that a Person whom he had made one of his Executors would have instantly claimed the Office of his Biographer.
 Still less could he have imagined that this Self-Appointment would have been precipitately confirmed by the Booksellers."

 The source of the attack was George Steevens, who worked with Johnson on an edition of Shakespeare's plays and was a constant critic of Hawkins.
 He, along with others, began to spread rumours about Hawkins: some claimed that he stole Johnson's belongings after his death, and others claimed that Hawkins wanted to slander Johnson in his biography.
 Hawkins house burned down on 23 February 1785, and he was barely able to preserve his notes and Johnson's diaries, which were the foundations for his Life.
 The work was published in March 1787.
 St. James's Chronicle and London Chronicle published excerpts for "several weeks" with the Universal Magazine and the Political Magazine following later.
 A second edition was published mid-April 1787.

 Biography

 The biography is a standard biography describing incidents of Johnson's life.
 One of the unique features that made Hawkins's Life special was its ability to provide information on Johnson's contributions to The Gentleman's Magazine.
 The biography revealed details about the events surrounding the early years of the magazine and events that happened between employees, which provided insights into the literary magazine not published before.

-Boswell was unable to publish his Life until 1791, but when he did he introduced his work with a summary of what he felt Hawkins's biography contained:
+Boswell was unable to publish his Life until 1791, but when he did, he introduced his work with a summary of what he felt Hawkins's biography contained: